-The Kangaroo Hills Avenue of Honour was planted in 1920 to commemorate the First World War.
+The Red Bank Avenue of Honour was planted in 1918 to commemorate the First World War.A few trees on the side of a road leading to Barkly may be the Avenue.
 Further research is required on this place.

 In Australia, commemorative trees have been planted in public spaces since the late nineteenth century.
 Arbor Days were held regularly in most Victorian State Schools during the late 1800s and early 1900s, and numerous trees were planted in parks in Melbourne and throughout Victoria to mark the visits of important and famous people.